juliogomez/netdevops/pyATS.md

             self.failed("{} is not {}".format(self.a, self.b))
 ```

 As you can see we are defining 2 simple variables with fixed values of 1 and 2, and then inserting a conditional statement that fails if they are different.
-So obviously the test will now fail.
+So obviously the test will now fail because 1 and 2 are different.
 Try it.

 ```
 (pyats) /pyats/examples/basic# pyats run job job/basic_example_job.py